Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 - The **Model Structure** tab to define model properties

-- The **Compound** tab to select the compounds used for the simulation
+- The **Compounds** tab to select the compounds used for the simulation

 - The **Processes** tab to assign the relevant biological processes

-- The **Application** tab to select between different predefined applications
+- The **Administration** tab to select between different predefined applications

 - The **Events** tab to choose a specific event defined in the **Event** Building Block